After injury or surgery, the first few weeks of recovery can feel like a challenge to many dog owners.

 Above: Dogs need enough space to lie stretched out during recovery.
 If a crate does not provide enough space then room rest may be preferable.
 The dog sketch above is ‘Bonnie’ by artist Abel Kesteven.

 Outside the recovery crate or room

-You will of course need to take your dog outside for regular “toilet breaks” (to pee and poo).
+You will of course need to take your dog outside for regular ‘toilet breaks’ (to pee and poo).
 It’s important to follow your vet’s guidelines regarding how often to take your dog outdoors and on how long these outdoor sessions can be.
-In the absence of any advice, a good starting point is typically 3-5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.
+In case they haven’t advised you, a good starting point is typically 4 to 5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.

 You’ll need to take special care to keep your recovering dog safe whenever they are outside their crate, pen or recovery room.
 A harness, fixed-length lead, and non-slip floor matting are all very useful.
 The following links offer more information on keeping your dog safe through the recovery period:

-Above: It is essential to keep your recovering dog on the lead whenever outdoors.
+Above: It’s essential to keep your recovering dog on the lead whenever outdoors.

 A regular routine is important during recovery.
 Recovering dogs cope better once they learn when to expect meal times, toilet breaks, and any quality time spent with the owner.
 It is also helpful to set aside quiet times during which your dog should expect no interaction from you (especially during the night, of course).
 For details on the daily routine during recovery, try the following links: